bitmandu/stranger-lights/README.md

 This project features:

 - A bare bones ATmega328 AVR (no Arduino ecosystem)
-- Command-line scripts to send messages tweets to the AVR over serial UART
+- Command-line scripts to send tweets to the AVR over serial UART
-- Random flashes -- to warn you when the Demogorgon is near
+- Random flashes — to warn you when the Demogorgon is nearby

 This [video shows stranger-lights in action][youtube].